-- 70ml water (if the oranges don’t yield 90g flesh then top with water – see below)
+- 110ml water (if the oranges don’t yield 90g flesh then top with water – see below)

 - 2tsp orange blossom water

 - Place the orange in a sauce pan full of water so that the oranges are submerged.
 Bring to the boil and, boil for about 30 minutes.
-Once cool, remove the skin.
+Once cool, remove the skin – this means removing all of the peel, seeds and pith.
+Retain the flesh only.
 Set to one side.

 - Pre-heat the oven to gas mark 180 degrees Celsius or if you have a fan oven 160 degrees Celsius.

-- Line a cake tin with olive oil and set to one side.
+- Line a cake tin with olive oil.
+Lay parchment paper over.

-- In a food processor, grind the polenta, sugar, cardamom seeds.
-Place in a large mixing bowl with the baking soda and salt.
+- Make the cake by placing the almonds, sugar, cardamom seeds.
+Place in a large mixing bowl with the polenta, baking soda and salt.
 Set to one side.

-- Add in the blossom water and the oil.
+- Add in the blossom water and the oils.
 Give another quick combine.